-There are many ways that the type of food you eat on a daily basis can have an effect on your teeth over time.
+There are many ways that the type of food you eat on a daily basis can have an effect on your teeth over time, but what to eat to improve your teeth?
 Some food literally doesn’t have any nutritional value whatsoever and is not only bad for your overall health but can do some quite serious damage to your teeth.

 Sweets, cakes, jam sandwiches and puddings can all damage your teeth

 These are sweets like toffees, chocolate and pastilles and of course sweet, sticky donuts, vanilla slices, and cake.
 There is no question that these types of food may provide much-needed calories, especially to active people, but unfortunately, sugar attaches itself to your teeth too easily and bacteria uses the sugar as a vital food source.

 You may think that the bacteria are eliminating the sugar from your teeth, but it doesn’t work quite like that.
 The problem is that once the bacteria have consumed the sugar they release a mild acid which if not removed can erode the vital enamel on your teeth and cause the development of cavities.
 This is when your teeth are unknowingly starting to decay and they can get to the point that even fillings can’t fix the problem.

 Limit fizzy drinks, cordials, sweetened coffee and tea and fruit juice